Magneto: Combining Small and Large Language Models for Schema Matching

 \end{definition}

 Matching algorithms often associate a score with each match they derive.
 These scores are used to generate ranked lists containing the derived matches, which help users explore matches by prioritizing the highest-scoring candidates.
 These lists provide a global ranking of best matches $(A_i, B_j)$ among all pairs of possible matches of a given pair of tables $\textbf{S}$ and $\textbf{T}$ or a per-column ranking of the best matches $B_j$ for a given source attribute $A_i \in \textbf{S}$.
 Thus, a common approach to evaluate schema matching methods is to assess their ability to produce high-quality ranked lists of matches~\cite{valentine2021, inSituSchMatcICDE2024}.

-We use two measures in our evaluation, Mean Reciprocal Rank (MRR) and Recall at Ground-Truth Size (Recall@GT), which capture different aspects of matching methods: user experience and result completeness.
+We use two evaluation metrics: Mean Reciprocal Rank (MRR) and Recall at Ground-Truth Size (Recall@GT), as detailed next.

 \begin{definition}{\em{\bf (Mean Reciprocal Rank)}} Let $matches[A]$ denote the ranked list of matches produced by a schema-matching algorithm for the source column $A \in \textbf{S}$, and $r_A$ be the position of the first correct target column $B$ within the ordered list $matches[A]$.
 The reciprocal rank (RR) of an individual column $A$ is the multiplicative inverse of the rank, i.e., $\frac{1}{r_A}$.
-For instance, the RR is $1$ if the match is found in the first place, $\frac{1}{2}$ for the second place, $\frac{1}{3}$ for the third place, and so on.
-The \textit{mean reciprocal rank} (MRR) for a table~$\textbf{S}$ is the average RR over the subset of columns $\textbf{S}'$ that contain a correct match in the ground truth: Intuitively, MMR measures how long it takes to find the first relevant match when examining the ranked list of matches.
+The \textit{mean reciprocal rank} (MRR) for a table~$\textbf{S}$ is the average RR over the subset of columns $\textbf{S}'$ that contain a correct match in the ground truth:

+Intuitively, MRR measures how long it takes to find the first relevant match when examining the ranked list of matches.